- soil biology

 - worm castings

-For those of you who are starting to dabble in the world of worms welcome to the game.
+For those of you who are starting to dabble in the world of worms, welcome to the game.
 You probably have an inkling of an idea that there is actually something to this worm stuff.
 This should help that gut feeling that you have.
 There is a paradigm shift happening in the world of agriculture.
-What the ancients know instinctively is now coming full circle and being validated by modern science.
+What the ancients knew instinctively is now coming full circle and being validated by modern science.
 It’s a slow painful slog at times, but it is happening.
 We “moderns” created this mess, and it’s going to take some time to fix it.
-Modern farming techniques solved a lot of problems 50-60 years ago, but now the unintended consequences have come home to roost, and a fresh look at what we’re doing is required.
+Modern farming techniques solved a lot of problems 50-60 years ago, but now the unintended consequences of those solutions have come home to roost, and a fresh look at what we’re doing is required.
 For a long time the vermiculturists have been preaching to the choir, but when you find an article like this in an essentially political publication you know that an awakening is occuring.
 Our thanks to our friend Heather Rinaldi at Texas Worm Ranch for posting this.
 It’s a great article and a harbinger of what is coming.

 Alright all you Michiganderanians.
 Because we’ve had such beautiful weather this late into October, I just know that you’ve delayed cleaning out your vegetable and flower beds.
 Well, it’s going to be in the 70s with unlimited sunshine again this week, so you have no more excuses for not getting this done.
 You know you’re going to pay the price if you delay any longer.
 70 and sunny, or 48 in the rain.
 Your choice, but either way the “chop and drop” has to be done.
 “How do you do it,” the guy in the back row from Westland asks.
 Simple.
 It goes like this: